Friday, April 7, 2017

 April 7, 2017

-A passerby claimed a woman hit a child in the face while the family was sitting in a gray Chrysler mini-van.
-The person who reported the incident didn’t stick around long enough for me to interview her in order to make a decision.
-She called dispatch, reported what she saw and then fled the area not bothering to stick around.
+A passerby claimed a woman hit a child in the face while the family was sitting in a gray Chrysler minivan.
+The person who reported the incident didn't stick around long enough for me to interview her to make a decision.
+She called dispatch, reported what she saw, and then fled the area, not bothering to stick around.
 How typical.

-I rolled up in my marked patrol car, stopping just before the mini van, which was parked in close proximity to the front doors of a major business.
-Funny how we received no other calls on this incident considering of where the car was parked and the amount of people who were coming and going from the main entrance.
+I rolled up in my marked patrol car, stopping just before the minivan, which was parked near the front doors of a major business.
+It's funny how we received no other calls on this incident, considering where the car was parked and the number of people coming and going from the main entrance.

-The family was standing along side.
+The family was standing alongside.
 One older woman and four kids waiting outside.
-The grandmother explained to me she was left outside to watch the kids while their father was inside trying to negotiate a car.
-The family didn't appear to have a whole lot of money based on their appearance (I know who am I to prejudge).
-The car windows were down, the slider doors were opened, and the cars motor was turned off thus the air conditioner was off.
-I suppose they were conserving their gas because they had a long drive home and they were conserving what little they had.
+The grandmother explained that she was left outside to watch the kids while their father was inside trying to negotiate a car.
+The family didn't appear to have much money based on their appearance (I know who I should prejudge).
+The car windows were down, the slider doors were opened, and the car's motor was turned off; thus, the air conditioner was off.
+They were conserving their gas because they had a long drive home and conserving what little they had.

-The day was unseasonably hot.
-Even for Florida standards.
-The sweat beaded up on the kids’ head and slid down their pale white freckled skin, rolled over their cheeks and stopped right below their chin where the drop hung aimlessly until another drip of water slid down and forced it to fall somewhere on their shirt.
-The water began to accumulate enough that their shirts had been soaked with their sweat.
+The day was unseasonably hot, even by Florida standards.
+The sweat beaded up on the kids' heads.
+It slid down their pale white freckled skin, rolled over their cheeks, and stopped right below their chin, where the drop hung aimlessly until another drip of water slid down and forced it to fall somewhere on their shirt.
+The water accumulated enough that their shirts had been soaked with their sweat.

-The older sister was just a few years older but was wise for her age of 12.
+The older sister was just a few years older but was wise for her age 12.

-She was well dressed, freckled and bucktoothed.
-She talked to me like an adult but had a shyness that showed her true innocent age.
-My 6 foot 2 inch, 250 pound frame stood over her but just because this cop was standing over her didn't prevent her from looking at me in the eye and explaining to me what was happening.
-She told me all about the struggle they had with their brother who had autism.
-She said her family does the best they can but life can be hard.
+She was well-dressed, freckled, and bucktoothed.
+She talked to me like an adult but was shy, showing her innocent age.
+My 6 foot 2 inches, 250-pound frame stood over her, but just because this cop was standing over her didn't prevent her from looking me in the eye and explaining what was happening.
+She told me all about the struggle they had with their brother, who had autism.
+She said her family does their best, but life can be challenging.
 She humbled me down to her 4 foot 6 level.

-“Give me 5 little man,” I said to her little brother.
+"Give me 5, little man," I told her little brother.

-I stood there for a moment and thought about my 2 sons’ Nico and Christopher.
-It is so easy for me to place myself in their shoes when I envision my kids in those kids’ eyes.
-After my investigation I found no abuse here.
+I stood there momentarily and thought about my 2 sons' Nico and Christopher.
+It is so easy for me to place myself in their shoes when I envision my kids in those kids' eyes.
+After my investigation, I found no abuse here.

 "Grandma," I said.
 "How long have you been out here?"